-Candidates may apply for 3 graduate credits for each component for $300, through a partnership with NYSUT's ELT, Empire State College and the NBCNY Network.
+Candidates may apply for 3 graduate credits for each component, through a partnership with NYSUT's ELT, Empire State College.
 Ask your facilitator about this opportunity.

 Writing Institutes for NBC Candidates

 Candidates benefit from extended, focused time to concentrate on National Board work.
 Many cohorts provide time in the summer to begin group work and time in the winter to work on writing portfolio entries.
 Visit our Workshops and Events page for a current listing of institutes around NYS.
 Winter Writing Institutes are sponsored by New York State United Teachers and provided through a collaboration with NYS Teacher Centers and NBCNY.

 Candidates can take the Component 1 Assessment Center exercises at any time during their assessment window (April to June 15th).
 It is important to prepare for this portion of the process as it is worth 40 percent of your score.
 NBC candidates and advanced candidates can benefit from collaborating with each other and discussing resources, standards and assessment framework topics.
 Candidates may want to work with teachers of similar certification areas to unpack and scoring rubrics, constructed response exercise descriptions, selected response items, resources and curriculum information.
 The Assessment Center Guide and on-line tutorial are extremely beneficial.

 It is also important to understand the NBPTS Code of Ethics, found in the Guide to National Board Certification pg 23, as you collaborate or support other candidates.
 Never discuss the assessment prompts after you have taken it.

 National Board Certification submissions are scored against the National Board Standards.
 NBPTS encourages candidates to be mindful of the scoring rubrics that the process assessors will follow when writing your reflective papers.
 Each certificate area is scored against its own set of standards, so be sure to check out the scoring process in your specific area.
 Visit National Board’s Certificate Area page to review your area’s specific scoring guide.